bodyshopbidsdotcom/ssm_config/README.md

 # SsmConfig

+* ActiveRecord
-Any file in an ActiveRecord with model name `SsmConfigRecord` can be accessed by calling `SsmConfig.file_name`.
+  - Any file in ActiveRecord with model name `SsmConfigRecord` can be accessed by calling `SsmConfig.file_name`
-For example, if you wish to access `foo`, just call `SsmConfig.foo` from anywhere in the app.
-All values with the corresponding file name will be parsed into a hash.
+  - All rows with the corresponding file name will be parsed into a hash
+* `config` directory
+  - If file is not found in `SsmConfigRecord` (or the ActiveRecord doesn't exist), `SsmConfig` looks in the `config` directory

-If the file does not exist in `SsmConfigRecord`, any YAML file in the config directory with the same file name will be parsed into a hash.
+  - Any YAML file in the directory with the corresponding file name will be parsed into a hash

+These two are exclusive, with the former prioritized: i.e., the gem will look in the ActiveRecord model first, and then in the `config` directory if no such file is found.
 ## Installation

 Add this line to your application's Gemfile: